God's Unfailing Love

 In my response I suggested that God's wrath is directed towards sin, those things that cause us to miss the target of bearing the image of God, and needs to be seen in relation to God's love, mercy, etc.

-Interestingly, he has written a paragraph which describes this beautifully ...
+Interestingly, my friend has written a paragraph which describes this beautifully ...

 There are a number of aspects to the judgment and ‘wrath of God’ that is worth mentioning and which have partially been alluded to.